rules & regulations

 8.2 Duties of Auditor

 The auditor shall be responsible to audit the annual accounts of CanCham and present a report on them at the Annual General Meeting.
 The auditor may also be required by the President to audit CanCham’s accounts for any period within his tenure of office and make a report to the ExCo.
+The ExCo has authority to approve the consolidated statements provided by the auditor.

 In the event CanCham acquires any immovable property (the “Property”), such Property shall be vested in a Trustee (s), subject to a declaration of trust.